Safe Investment Portfolios like Govt Bonds and Money Market

 Things to look out for while Investing

-As mentioned before, the income funds are a mutual fund scheme which is highly susceptible to high credit risk and interest rate risks.
-Higher interest rates will lead to a depreciation of the bond value which in turn results to a fall in the fund value.
-The risk factors are also aggravated by factors such as default on payment and the fund managers risk-taking inclination.
+As mentioned before, the income funds are a mutual fund scheme that is highly susceptible to high credit risk and interest rate risks.
+Higher interest rates will lead to a depreciation of the bond value which in turn results in a fall in the fund value.
+The risk factors are also aggravated by factors such as default on payment and the fund managers’ risk-taking inclination.
 Thus, the overall portfolio risk should be assessed properly before the investment happens.